julian-hecker/learning/react/README.md

 );
 ```

-There is also inline conditionals
+There are also inline conditionals

 ```JSX
 <h1>Hello!</h1>
 { unreadMessages.length > 0 &&